achung89/react-futures/README.md

 ```

-React Futures tries to provide work arounds for these restrictions.
-For mutable methods like `array.sort` and `array.reverse`, immutable variants that can be used in render like `array.immSort` and `array.immReverse` are provided.
-For suspense operations, React Futures provides utilities that can defer suspense operations (see [Using with third party libraries](#using-with-third-party-libraries-ramda-lodash-etc))
+To accomodate these use cases, React Futures provides helper functions.
+For mutable methods like `array.sort` and `array.reverse`, immutable variants like `array.immSort` and `array.immReverse` are provided on futures.
+For suspense operations, React Futures provides utilities that can defer evaluation (see [Using React Futures with third party libraries](#using-with-third-party-libraries-ramda-lodash-etc) and [Suspense operations outside render](#suspense-operations-outside-render))

 There are also operations that are globally prohibited like `array.push` and `array.shift`, click below for a full list of restrictions